BelmY/wikiSDoR/Home.md

   * [[Optimizing OpenWebRX for speed]]
   * [[Adding support for new receiver hardware]]
   * [[Using RTL-SDR in direct sampling mode with OpenWebRX]]

-  * Receiver hardware guides for OpenWebRX:
+* Receiver hardware guides for OpenWebRX
     * [[Using OpenWebRX with an AirSpy]]